open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 {{< /expand >}}

-> Are you aware of the hardware PocketPCR being built, produced, or modified by others independently of your work?
+> Are you aware of the hardware Pocket-PCR being built, produced, or modified by others independently of your work?

 {{< expand "Show answer">}}
-I am not aware of anyone producing the PocketPCR at the moment.
+I am not aware of anyone producing the Pocket-PCR at the moment.
 The Theremin was produced in different ways and was sold as parts or kits.
 The OpenDrop was produced by other people.
 Some of the researchers make modifications and produce it themselves.
 One group produced a bigger batch for a conference.
 This is part of open hardware and the idea.
 People can build and produce on it.
 Further, I try to collaborate with the people that work on it.
 I try to keep them in the loop and in the community.

 {{< /expand >}}
-> The PocketPCR has a lot of components.
+> The Pocket-PCR has a lot of components.
 Did you implement some existing technology or design the whole device from scratch?

 {{< card2 "Hardware components">}}
  I'm using the same basic design as Adafruit Feather M0.
 Adafruit is an open-source company that does a lot of cool software, like display drivers.